How to buy Argo Investments (ARG) shares

-Argo Investments Limited is an asset management business based in Australia.
-Argo Investments shares (ARG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Argo Investments has a trailing 12-month revenue of around $199.9 million.
+Argo Investments is an asset management business based in Australia.
+Argo Investments shares (ARG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Argo Investments has a trailing 12-month revenue of around $264.3 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Argo Investments

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Argo Investments.
 Find the share by name or ticker symbol: ARG.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Argo Investments reaches your desired price.
 Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
 At today's price, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.

 - Check on your investment.
 Congratulations, you own a part of Argo Investments.
 Optimise your portfolio by tracking how your stock and the business performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that affect your stock.

 - Compare share trading platforms